Anthonyg5005/hf-scripts/README.md

 ## usage

-- Manage branches
-  - Run script and follow prompts.
-You will be required to be logged in to HF Hub.
-If you are not logged in, you will need a WRITE token.
-You can get one in your [HuggingFace settings](https://huggingface.co/settings/tokens).
-Colab and Kaggle secret keys are supported.

 - Auto EXL2 HF upload
   - This script is designed to automate the process of quantizing models to EXL2 and uploading them to the HF Hub as seperate branches.
 This is both available to run on Windows and Linux.
 You will be required to be logged in to HF Hub.
 If you are not logged in, you will need a WRITE token.